IliassTAHIRI/itahiri/content/post/2018-08-03-porous-concrete-a-state-of-art.md

 <!--more-->

 This article contains a brief introduction about pervious concrete.
 This article is motivated by the fact that in November 2018 I will begin a new challenge which is doing a PhD.
-My research project is **"Freeze-thaw resistance of porous concrete"**, this project is initiated by **[[Laboratoire NAVIER](navier.enpc.fr)** et **Lafarge-Holcim**.
+My research project is **"Freeze-thaw resistance of porous concrete"**, this project is initiated by **[Laboratoire NAVIER](navier.enpc.fr)** et **Lafarge-Holcim**.
 The main aim of the research project is to understand the mechanisms involved in the process of damage that occurs when the pervious concrete is subject to freeze-thaw cycles.
 The main steps of this work :\

 - Understand the problem in hand;\\
 - Undertake a thorough bibliographic study to asses the state of the art;\\
 - Understand how damage occurs;\\
 - Build a model that capture the mechanisms of damage in pervious concrete;\\
-- Design experiments that can lead to a significant understanding of the physical phenomena involved in the process.\\
+- Design experiments that can lead to a significant understanding of the physical phenomena involved in the process;\\
 - Improve the mix design.

 #### A recurrent question : Why porous concrete ?